FIRST BITCOIN PIZZA DAY & ARTICLE, THE MALAWIAN EXPERIENCE

 Posted from Yakihonne.
 1 month ago

-Flavatos, Gateway Mall, left ventricle of Lilongwe's heart, Malawi is where aroma of a fresh bitcoin pizza sent waves of spattering mining energy, broadcasting to all nodes over the bitcoin network.
+Flavatos, Gateway Mall, the left ventricle of Lilongwe's heart Malawi, is where the aroma of a fresh bitcoin pizza sent waves of spattering mining energy, broadcasting to all nodes over the bitcoin network.

-Pizza crumbs spread over the table, folks and knives faced opposite directions, tomato sauce on the white plate had contours of a pizza passage, a half baked joke & its laughter could be heard by passersby's heading inside the mall.
-It was chilly Saturday afternoon from outside but the soft drinks were a must to soften the well baked fragments of pizza which were being churned.
+Pizza crumbs spread over the table, folks and knives faced opposite directions, tomato sauce on the white plate had contours of a pizza passage.
+A half baked joke & its laughter could be heard by passersby's heading inside the mall.
+It was a chilly Saturday afternoon from outside but the soft drinks were a must to soften the well baked fragments of pizza which were being churned.
 All thanks to Laszlo Hanyecz.

 Phones where right on the table as the photographer snapped every detail of moment with his camera, trying to paint a bitcoin Monalisa, innocence was in the youthful energetic bitcoiners who filled left and right seats in pairs.